-- A. Prior to installing the quick-release skewer, review the included documentation.
-The quick release skewer is comprised of five major parts: two conical springs; an adjusting nut; the skewer; and the lever head. - B. Unthread and remove the adjusting nut and the neighboring conical spring from the skewer. - C. While holding the quick-release skewer by the lever head, insert the skewer into the wheel axle. - D. Place the conical spring back onto the skewer with the narrow end pointing toward the wheel, then thread on the adjusting nut.
+- A. Locate the skewer and remove it from the packaging.
+The skewer is comprised of five major parts: the skewer itself; a washer; two conical springs; and the adjusting nut. - B. Unthread and remove the adjusting nut and the neighboring conical spring from the skewer. - C. Insert the skewer into the wheel axle on the opposite side of the disc brake rotor.
+Push the skewer through the hub to the other side of the wheel. - D. Place the conical spring back onto the skewer with the narrow end pointing toward the wheel, then thread on the adjusting nut.